ABOUT TENNESSEE VALLEY WEATHER

 When Kelli is not looking at the radar, she is serving as a youth leader and a creative team member at church.
 She also loves to spend time outdoors, especially if her dog Theo is by her side.

-BRYAN WILSON
+CHASE WILSON

 Weekends